Empire of Japan: Terminology

 The historical state is frequently referred to as the "Empire of Japan", the "Japanese Empire", or "Imperial Japan" in English.
-In Japanese it is referred to as Dai Nippon Teikoku (大日本帝国), which translates to "Empire of Great Japan" (Dai "Great", Nippon "Japanese", Teikoku "Empire").
+In Japanese it is referred to as Dai Nippon Teikoku (大日本帝国), which translates to "Greater Japanese Empire" (Dai "Greater", Nippon "Japanese", Teikoku "Empire").
 Teikoku is itself composed of the nouns Tei "referring to an emperor" and -koku "nation, state", literally "Imperial State" or "Imperial Realm" (compare the German Kaiserreich).
-The name "Empire of Japan" appeared for the first time in the 1854 Convention of Kanagawa between the United States and the Japanese Tokugawa shogunate.
+The name "Empire of Japan" appeared for the first time in the 1854 Convention of Kanagawa between the United States and the Tokugawa shogunate.

 This meaning is significant in terms of geography, encompassing Japan, and its surrounding areas.
 The nomenclature Empire of Japan had existed since the anti-Tokugawa domains, Satsuma and Chōshū, which founded their new government during the Meiji Restoration, with the intention of forming a modern state to resist Western domination.
 Later the Empire emerged as a great power in the world.

-Due to its name in kanji characters and its flag, it was also given the exonyms "Empire of the Sun" and "Empire of the Rising Sun".
+Due to its name in kanji characters and its flag, it was given the exonyms "Empire of the Sun" and "Empire of the Rising Sun".

 History

 Background

-After two centuries, the seclusion policy, or sakoku, under the shōguns of the Edo period came to an end when the country was forced open to trade by the Convention of Kanagawa which came when Matthew C. Perry arrived in Japan in 1854.
+After two centuries, the seclusion policy, or sakoku, under the shōguns of the Edo period came to an end when the country was forced open to trade by the Convention of Kanagawa which came when American commander Matthew C. Perry arrived in Japan in 1854.
 Thus, the period known as Bakumatsu began.

 The following years saw increased foreign trade and interaction; commercial treaties between the Tokugawa shogunate and Western countries were signed.
 In large part due to the humiliating terms of these unequal treaties, the shogunate soon faced internal hostility, which materialized into a radical, xenophobic movement, the sonnō jōi (literally "Revere the Emperor, expel the barbarians").

 In March 1863, the Emperor issued the "order to expel barbarians."
 Although the shogunate had no intention of enforcing the order, it nevertheless inspired attacks against the shogunate itself and against foreigners in Japan.
 The Namamugi Incident during 1862 led to the murder of an Englishman, Charles Lennox Richardson, by a party of samurai from Satsuma.
 The British demanded reparations but were denied.
 While attempting to exact payment, the Royal Navy was fired on from coastal batteries near the town of Kagoshima.
 They responded by bombarding the port of Kagoshima in 1863.
 The Tokugawa government agreed to pay an indemnity for Richardson's death.
 Shelling of foreign shipping in Shimonoseki and attacks against foreign property led to the bombardment of Shimonoseki by a multinational force in 1864.
 The Chōshū clan also launched the failed coup known as the Kinmon incident.
-The Satsuma-Chōshū alliance was established in 1866 to combine their efforts to overthrow the Tokugawa bakufu.
-In early 1867, Emperor Kōmei died of smallpox and was replaced by his son, Crown Prince Mutsuhito (Meiji).
+The Satsuma-Chōshū alliance was established in 1866 to combine its efforts to overthrow the Tokugawa bakufu.
+In early 1867, Emperor Kōmei died of smallpox, and he was replaced by his son, Crown Prince Mutsuhito (Meiji).